bagaag/meep-guide/README.md

 8. Joining a Town<a name="jointowns"></a>
 -----------------

-When you've decided to stick around a while, you'll want to join a town and claim a plot to stash your stuff in.
+**Joining vs. Buying** - When you've decided to stick around a while, you'll want to join a town and claim a plot to stash your stuff in.
 Towny is a module in Meepcraft that allows you buy a town for 300,000 Meebles and sell 16x16 plots to residents who pay taxes to the town's account.
 Rather than buying a whole town, start by joining an existing town.

-Meepcraft has two separate Towny worlds: Alpha and Beta.
+**Two Towny Worlds** - Meepcraft has two separate Towny worlds: Alpha and Beta.
 You can get to them respectively with `/warp alpha` and `/warp beta`.
 Towny commands only work one of these worlds, and the two worlds are not connected as far as Towny is concerned.
 The commands in this section will only work in either Alpha or Beta worlds.

-You can only be a resident of one town at a time, but since there are two Towny worlds, you can be a resident of one town in each if you want.
+**One Town at a Time** - You can only be a resident of one town at a time, but since there are two Towny worlds, you can be a resident of one town in each if you want.

-You can see a list of open towns (meaning anyone can join the town) by doing `/town list`.
+**Find a Town** - You can see a list of open towns (meaning anyone can join the town) by doing `/town list`.
 Visit a town by doing `/t spawn TownName` where TownName is the name of the town you want to visit.
 Look at the rules, check the taxes (more on taxes below), see if there are any plots available and decide if you want to join.
 To join an open town, do `/t join TownName`.

-If you want to join a town that isn't open, you'll need the Mayor or an Assistant invite you by doing `/t add YourUseName`.
+**Get Invited** - If you want to join a town that isn't open, you'll need the Mayor or an Assistant invite you by doing `/t add YourUseName`.
 Then you need to do `/accept`.

-Towny is a complicated module, so this is just a very high level overview.
+**Documentation** - Towny is a complicated module, so this is just a very high level overview.
 See the Towny wiki for the [full list of commands](https://code.google.com/a/eclipselabs.org/p/towny/wiki/Commands) and their use.

-Outside the boundaries of a town is confusingly called the wilds, but Towny wilds do not allow you to gather any resources.
+**Towny Wilds** - The area outside the boundaries of a town is confusingly called the wilds, but Towny wilds do not allow you to gather any resources.
 Use the <a href="#wild">Wild</a for that.

-Once you're a member of a town, doing `/t spawn` in the correct Towny world will bring you to your town's spawn.
+**Get to your Town** - Once you're a member of a town, doing `/t spawn` in the correct Towny world will bring you to your town's spawn.

-You can leave a town by doing `/t leave`.
+**Leaving & Moving** - You can leave a town by doing `/t leave`.
 Just BE WARNED that when you leave a town you lose your plot(s) and access to them.
 If you want to move towns, ask for a temporary Embassy plot.
 This lets you have a plot in another town without being a member.
 Once you've moved your stuff, you can leave the old town and join the new one.

 [Return to TOC](#toc)